cvanaret/Uno/interfaces/Matlab/README.md

 The major differences between `uno` and `fmincon` syntax are that:

-- objective and nonlinear constraint gradients must be always given (no finite difference is available);
+- objective and nonlinear constraint gradients must be always given (no finite difference is available); to employ finite difference, users must implement them explicitly;
-- objective and nonlinear constraint hessian are computed in the objective and constraint functions, respectively;
-- if empty hessian matrices are used, these are assumed to be zero.
+- the objective multiplier is also required in the Lagrangian Hessian function; if not provided, LBFGS is employed.

 ## Low-level interface

 The low-level interface gives you full access to all UNO options and functionality.
-Use it if you need more control or advanced solver features.
+Use it if you need more control with advanced solver features.

 Use `help uno_options` and `help uno_optimize` to display the help text for `uno_options` and `uno_optimize`.